1. IS UVM or UVMMC engaged in the activity?

 The IRB does not review projects that do not meet the OHRP's definition of research.

 Please use our Self-Determination Tool to assist you in determining if the project requires IRB review.
+We encourage you to review the Research Not Requiring IRB Review Determination Tool (PDF) in its entirety to prepare for the questions that will posed to you.

 3. Will the activity involve HUMAN SUBJECTS?